jumba23/InvenTrack-backend/README.md

 ## Main Files Explained

-- controllers/: Contains all the logic for handling routes.
-- routes/: Defines your API endpoints and links them to the corresponding controller methods.
-- services/: Contains business logic and calls to the database.
-- utils/: A folder for utility functions, like the formatResponse function we have.
-- index.js: The entry point for application.
+- middleware/: A folder with token validation functions
 - server.js: The entry point to your Node.js server.
 This is where you define your middleware, routes, and start your server.

   - The reason we use bodyParser.json() is to be able to parse JSON bodies in the HTTP requests.
 This is essential for RESTful API development.
   - req.supabase = supabase; allows your routes to access the Supabase client directly, centralizing your database operations.

-## Folders
+## Folders with Files

-- routes: Contains all the routing logic.
+- routes: Defines your API endpoints and links them to the corresponding controller methods.
-  - authRoutes.js: Holds routes related to authentication like signup and login.
+  - authRoutes.js: Holds routes related to authentication like sign-up and login.
   - productsRoutes.js: Holds routes related to CRUD operations on products.
+  - suppliersRoutes.js: Holds routes related to CRUD operations on suppliers.
+  - webhookRoutes.js: holds routes related to CRUD operations on webhooks
 - controllers: Contains all the logic for handling routes.
+  - authController.js:
+  - productsController.js:
+  - suppliersController.js:
+  - webhookController.js
-- services: Currently empty, but can contain any centralized business logic in the future.
+- services: Contains business logic and calls to the database.
+  - productsServices.js: handles the logic for products database table actions
+  - suppliersServices.js: handles the logic for products database table actions
+- utils: A folder for utility functions, like the formatResponse function we have.

 #### Authentication